gulinan/gulinan/README.md

 at Department of Mathematics, Istanbul Technical University, Turkey.
 - I am currently interested in data science tools in digital humanites and analysis of high-dimensional image data.
-- In Spring21, I am teaching an undergraduate level "Introduction to Data Science" course.
+- In Spring21, I am teaching an undergraduate level "Introduction to Data Science" course and using GitHub classroom for my class.